-The operating system is a "hardened" version of the standard Silicon Graphic's IRIX operating system.
-All known security holes are patched.
+The operating system is a version of the standard Silicon Graphic's IRIX operating system, "hardened" by the Gauntlet software (see "Introductory Management Form" on page 89 for information on minimizing exposure while implementing the Gaunlet software.)
+All known security holes are patched as of the release of the Guntlet product (refer to "How To Get Latest Security Patches" on page xx for information on security patches.)
 As part of the firewall, the operating system has been tailored to provide support for only the services necessary to run the firewall.
-For example, IP packet forwarding is disabled, source routing is not honored, and ICMP redirects are rejected.
+For example, source routing is not honored, and ICMP redirects are rejected.
 These services change the directions that routed packets flow and could direct networks to circumvent the firewall.
-Services such as NFS, NIS, and RPC cannot easily be made secure and so should be disabled (refer to "Introductory Management Form" on page 83 for more information on minimizing exposure.)
+Services such as NFS®, NIS, and RPC cannot easily be made secure and so should be disabled (refer to "Introductory Management Form" on page 89 for more information on minimizing exposure.)